Hanna Berger: After the war and becoming famous

 The years between 1945 and 1952 were to be her most creative and productive, when she became a recognised celebrity while openly showing her political convictions.
 During this period she danced solo performances in a number of cities in Europe in Berlin, Zurich, Vienna, Paris and Rome, as well as different places in the countries of Czechoslovakia, Poland and Hungary.
 In 1949, the German Democratic Republic was founded.
 Berger was drawn to the new country and considered moving there.
-This was due to the increasingly hostile climate that developed in Austria to communists and those who worked for Soviet instutions and they were being stigmatised.
+This was due to the increasingly hostile climate that developed in Austria to communists and those who worked for Soviet institutions and they were being stigmatised.
 During this time, she danced "Unknown from the Seine" (Unbekannte aus der Seine) as well as "Madonna" and "Battle Cry" (Kampfruf) "The Unknown" (Unbekannte).
 In 1952, due to the reactionary climate, she was dismissed from the University of Music and Performing Arts.
 In the next two years, due to a black list, Berger was unable to find work in Austria in any US backed production.
-She was able to work in other countries, teaching in Sicily and Sardinia and then later in Vienna and Berlin until the late 1950's.
+She was able to work in other countries, teaching in Sicily and Sardinia and then later in Vienna and Berlin until the late 1950s.

 In 1956 Berger took over the position of movement director of Janáček's opera "The Cunning Little Vixen", directed by Walter Felsenstein in the GDR.
 Her efforts to be firmly ordered as a director under Felsenstein ended in failure.
 Until her ultimate death, she commuted between Vienna, Paris, Italy, the GDR and other socialist countries with no permanent home or residence.
 Her communist convictions remained an obstacle to her greater career.

 After Fritz Cremer, the Viennese composer Paul Kont became her life partner.
 With him, she founded the Vienna Chamber Dance Group in or around 1954.
 He also wrote the music to three dance pieces, among other things, including "Dance ads" by Schoop in 1956 and "The sad hunter" and "Amores Pastorals" in 1958, which was choreographed and put on Austrian television.